 The Praxis Series is used by over 40 states, and U.S. territories in their state licensing process.
 Administered by the Educational Testing Services (ETS), the largest standardized testing organization in the world, the Praxis Series offers both comprehensive, and subject-specific assessments to test teacher knowledge, and skills.

-The two most commonly required test suites are the Praxis Core Combined, and Praxis Subject Assessments, sometimes known as Praxis I, and Praxis II.
+The two most commonly required test suites are the Praxis Core Combined, and Praxis Subject Assessments, sometimes known as Praxis I and Praxis II.

 Praxis Core, formerly known Praxis II, is a comprehensive computerized test in math, reading, and writing.
 Praxis Core uses multiple-choice and essay answers for the reading and writing sections, and multiple-choice as well as numeric entry for the math section.

-Praxis Subject Assessments, formerly known as Praxis II, assess a teacher in a certain subject in specific grade ranges.
+Praxis Subject Assessment, formerly known as Praxis II, assess a teacher in a certain subject in specific grade ranges.
 These subject-specific exams may be required in addition to or instead of the Praxis Core, depending on the state.